 I know there are so many parks not listed here, that I would love to add!

 If you’d like more information regarding overwintering in New Zealand and in-depth information about the magnificent migration of millions of Monarch butterflies that travel over 2,800 miles, journeying from the northwestern United States and southern Canada to the pine and fir forests west of Mexico City in the mountains.
 My book is an excellent guide for raising healthy Monarch Butterflies and can be purchased by clicking on the box below for $20 NZD.

-This year we hope the metal bands will protect the Monarch Butterflies from rodents and they stay safe sleeping in the tree.
-If you start noticing Monarch butterfly wings on the floor in large number please let us know as we can help, and find out whats happening.
+This year we hope the metal bands will protect the Monarch Butterflies from rodents, and they stay safe sleeping in the tree.
+If you start noticing Monarch butterfly wings on the floor in large numbers, please let us know as we can help, and find out what’s happening.

 Also, I would like to thank each one of you that raises Monarch Butterflies each summer, continuing to sow many swan plants seeds and buy endless amounts of Swan plants.
 It’s because of you who puts in so much effort and time that the Monarchs are around Christchurch in their thousands.
 Well done!
 Please email me if you see any new locations around the country, so I can update this page.